ChenjingZhuang/Advanced-web-development/project-aweb/1_Definition_and_Planning.md

     - **Contact Page** → Fill out a query form → Submit question about dog behavior → Receive expert advice via email.
     - **Outcome:** Helen gets a personalized solution from an expert to apply to her dog’s behavior.

 ---

 ## **3. UI Prototypes**

-- **Homepage Layout:** Simple, clean design with a prominent search bar at the top and key sections like "Dog Behaviors," "Training Tips," and "Resources."
+- **Homepage Layout:** A clean design with a prominent search bar at the top.
+Sections like "Dog Behaviors," "Training Tips," "Advanced Research," and "Expert Advice" will be clearly displayed.
-- **Search Functionality:** A search bar that lets users quickly find articles based on their questions (e.g., “dog barking” or “dog training tips”).
+- **Search Functionality:** The search bar allows users to quickly find articles based on their questions (e.g., “dog barking” or “dog training tips”).
-- **Interactive Elements:** Interactive buttons that highlight when hovered, drop-down menus for categories, and a filter system for research-based articles.
+- **Interactive Elements:** Hover effects on buttons, drop-down menus for categories, and a filtering system for research-based articles.
-- **Content Sections:** Well-organized areas with headings, short descriptions, and clear calls to action for further reading or interaction.
+- **Content Sections:** Organized with headings, brief descriptions, and clear calls to action for further exploration.
-- **Responsive Design:** Mobile-friendly layout that adjusts content for different screen sizes and orientations.
+- **Responsive Design:** The website will adjust seamlessly for different screen sizes, ensuring a good user experience across desktops, laptops, and tablets.
 - (Prototypes will be created using Figma.)

 ---

 ## **4. Information Architecture and Technical Design**

 - **Information Architecture (IA):**
-  The website will have a clear and logical structure:
+  The website structure will be clear and user-friendly:
-  - **Homepage** → **Search Bar** → **Main Sections**: Dog Behaviors, Training Tips, Resources, and Contact.
+  - **Homepage** → **Search Bar** → **Main Sections**: Dog Behaviors, Training Tips, Advanced Research, Expert Advice, and Contact.
-  - Each section will have subsections (e.g., under Dog Behaviors: Barking, Chewing, Play Behavior).
+  - Each section will contain subsections, such as **Dog Behaviors**: Barking, Chewing, Play Behavior, etc.

 - **Technical Design:**
-  - **Front-End**: HTML5, CSS3, JavaScript (for interactivity).
-Using frameworks like **React** or **Vue.js** to enhance dynamic content loading and responsiveness.
+  - **Front-End**: HTML5, CSS3, JavaScript (for interactive elements).
+Using **React** to build a dynamic and fast-loading website.
-  - **Back-End**: **Node.js with Express** to manage user data, like saving progress for dog behavior logs and providing expert advice.
+  - **Back-End**: **Node.js with Express** to manage user data, such as saving dog behavior logs and delivering expert advice.
-  - **Database**: MongoDB to store user interactions, behavior logs, and educational content.
+  - **Database**: **MongoDB** will store articles, user interactions, and behavior logs.
-  - **API Integration**: Use REST APIs for fetching relevant dog behavior articles and tips.
+  - **API Integration**: REST APIs will fetch and display relevant dog behavior content dynamically.

-- **Mobile and Accessibility Considerations:**
+- **Accessibility Considerations:**
-  The design will be mobile-first, and I’ll ensure high **color contrast** for readability, **text alternatives** for images, and **accessible navigation** for users with disabilities.
+  The website will prioritize accessibility with features like high **color contrast**, **text alternatives** for images, **clear navigation**, and **keyboard accessibility**.

----
 ## **5. Project Management and User Testing**

-- **Time Log:** Maintained in a separate GitHub page.
+- **Time Log:** Maintained on a separate GitHub page.

 - **Development Phases**
 - **Phase 1:** Definition and Planning